foutoucour/les-paul-classics/docs/blog/posts/2007-les-paul-classic-custom.md

 ---
 ### Les Paul Classic Custom 2007-2008

-The guitar was equipped with a pair of unique gold-appointed ’57 Classic humbuckers and a slim-taper neck.
+The guitar had a pair of unique gold-appointed '57 Classic humbuckers and a slim-taper neck.
-This version was only available in a black ebony finish, with a aged binding and gold hardware, making it look like a Black beauty from the 50's.
+This version was only available in a black ebony finish, with an aged binding and gold hardware, making it look like a Black beauty from the 50s.

 The first edition, only available in a black ebony finish, was produced between 2007 and 2008, with only 150 to 200 copies, making it one of the rarest Les Paul Classic models ever produced by Gibson.

-All these assets make the Les Paul Classic Custom a very desirable guitar for collectors.
+All these assets make the Les Paul Classic Custom a desirable guitar for collectors.

 ??? example "Specifications (click to expand)"